vtphan/plot-tutorial/README.md

 # ggplot very basic tutorial

-This tutorial provides basic examples of how to do basic data analysis using R/ggplot2.
+This tutorial shows how to do basic data analysis using R/ggplot2.
+If you want to use already-created tools for quick data analyses, go [here](utilities)

-## Installation

-- R
-- ggplot2
-- reshape2 (recommended)

 ## Starting up